facelessuser/BracketHighlighter/docs/customize.md

 These settings affect the matching behavior.

 ### match_only_adjacent
-This will will only match and highlight brackets when the cursor is adjacent to a bracket.
-This is set with either `true` or `false`.
+Causes BH to only match and highlight brackets when the cursor is adjacent to a bracket.

 ```js
     // Match brackets only when the cursor is touching the inside of the bracket